 Data storage optimized for infrequent access, but still expecting sub-second access speeds.
-Also referred to as "cold data" storage.
+Also referred to as "tier 2 or cold data" storage.

 5.21 Compression

 Technique to re-encode computer data into a form that uses fewer bits than the original data.